 This course is a continuation of Spanish I through an increase in vocabulary and more advanced grammar structure.
-Students have the opportunity to continue language improvement by practicing the sounds, building their vocabulary and establishing grammatical context while employing the four basic language skills of speaking, listening, reading and writing.
-Students will broaden their foundation of the Spanish language as they examine Spanish-speaking cultures, their social practices and connections between language and Spanish-speaking countries.
+Students can have the opportunity to continue language improvement by practicing the sounds, building their vocabulary, and establishing grammatical context while employing the four basic language skills of speaking, listening, reading and writing.
+Students will broaden their foundation of the Spanish language as they examine Spanish speaking cultures, their social practices and connections between language and Spanish speaking countries.
 Students are expected to incorporate the use of the language lab and the online learning platform as part of the curriculum.
 Most of the course will be conducted in Spanish.
-In addition, students will take the National Spanish Exam.